imityaz0459/Amazon-Clone/README.md

 🎯 What I Learned / Practiced

-Structuring a multi-section responsive layout from scratch Replicating a real-world, high-traffic UI with attention to spacing and detail Writing clean, semantic HTML for accessibility and maintainability
+Structuring a multi-section responsive layout from scratch.
+Replicating a real-world, high-traffic UI with attention to spacing and detail Writing clean, semantic HTML for accessibility and maintainability